-Through March 26, 2007, a total of 465 cases of hantavirus pulmonary syndrome have been reported in the United States.
+Through December 9, 2009, a total of 534 cases of hantavirus pulmonary syndrome have been reported in the United States.
 The case count started when the disease was first recognized in May 1993.
 Thirty-five percent of all reported cases have resulted in death.
+As of January 26, 2010, Utah received reports of 31 hantavirus cases.
+Some of these cases reported exposure outside of Utah.

-During 2008, there were no cases of Hantavirus Pulmonary Syndrome reported in Davis County.
+During 2009, there were no cases of Hantavirus Pulmonary Syndrome reported in Davis County.